vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 track identity but no invented source command, source annotation, or automation.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Remove duplicate MIDI oscillator and pitch-bend state

+Use one LFO started flag: configuration and startup already occurred together at every renderer boundary.
+Keep the emitted bend's stable event index and read its value directly instead of maintaining a second cache.
+The track retains insertion order throughout rendering, and only the bend writer sets this index.
+Return the effective bend range from its emission helper rather than retaining another copy.
+Remove the unused conversion-policy argument and its forwarding through range refresh.
+This removes three state fields and 15 production lines.

+The full build and all 17 CTest targets pass without compiler warnings.
+Independent comparisons retain identical MIDI bytes and diagnostic counts for 3,456 LFO/controller scenarios and 2,592 portamento scenarios.
+The LFO matrix covers all generated waveforms, phase/restart and delay policies, zero-depth behavior, layered bends, repeated and same-tick bends, sensitivity changes, channel pan resets, and both modulation export policies.
+The updated renderer also passes that matrix when compiled directly with AddressSanitizer, UBSan, and float-cast-overflow checks.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,